Evan Longoria Player Props: Diamondbacks vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is ninth in the league with a collective nine strikeouts per nine innings.
+- The Angels pitching staff is ninth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Angels have a 4.22 team ERA that ranks 16th among all MLB pitching staffs.
+- The Angels' 4.24 team ERA ranks 16th across all league pitching staffs.

-- Angels pitchers combine to rank 16th in baseball in home runs allowed (90 total, 1.1 per game).
+- Angels pitchers combine to surrender 91 total home runs at a rate of 1.1 per game (to rank 16th in baseball).

-- Canning gets the start for the Angels, his 13th of the season.
-He is 6-2 with a 3.99 ERA and 62 strikeouts in 65 1/3 innings pitched.
+- Anderson gets the start for the Angels, his 15th of the season.
+He is 4-2 with a 5.54 ERA and 60 strikeouts in 74 2/3 innings pitched.

-- In his last time out on Sunday against the Colorado Rockies, the right-hander went six scoreless innings while surrendering four hits.
+- His most recent time out came on Sunday against the Colorado Rockies, when the left-hander tossed six innings, surrendering three earned runs while giving up four hits.

-- The 27-year-old has an ERA of 3.99, with 8.5 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .238 batting average against him.
+- The 33-year-old has amassed an ERA of 5.54, with 7.2 strikeouts per nine innings, in 14 games this season.
+Opposing hitters have a .283 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.